Navigating the Cape Cod Canal

 The Cape Cod Canal, including its approaches, extends from Cleveland (East) Ledge Light in Buzzards Bay to approximately 1.4 NM seaward of the canals eastern end breakwater light in Cape Cod Bay, a distance of approximately 15.8 NM.
 The land cut portion of the canal between the Cape Cod Canal Traffic Control Center in Buzzards bay and the East Mooring Basin at Sandwich is approximately 5.9 NM in length.

 NOAA Chart #13236 provides coverage of the Cape Cod Canal and its approaches.
 Buoys and navigational markers are "red right returning" in the approaches to both the eastern and western ends of the canal.
-Range lights, fixed and occulating green, are available on the eastern end approach to the canal and also on the Cleveland Ledge Channel approach on the western end.
+Range lights are available on the eastern end approach to the canal and also on the Cleveland Ledge Channel approach on the western end.

 The Cape Cod Canal is a sea level canal and therefore has no locks.

-Three bridges and one overhead power cable span the Cape Cod Canal offering a minimum vertical clearance 135’ (41.1 meters).
+Three bridges (2) fixed and (1) lift bridge along with two overhead power cables span the Cape Cod Canal.
+The bridges have a minimum vertical clearance 135’ (41.1 meters)and the power cables have a minimum authorized clearance of 160’ (48.7 meters).

 The railroad bridge lift bridge at Buzzards Bay on the western end of the canal is normally kept in the open (raised) position.
 When in the down position the vertical clearance available is 7’ (2.1 meters).